Reserve Study Software for Reserve Professionals by Reserve Professionals

 In this reserve study you will find reference to a heading which shows Install, Allocation, or Delay Year.
 This refers to the date that allocation to this component was started (typically the approximate year it was last built and/or replaced).
 However, sometimes allocation towards a component is not based on the install date and may be a date that is based on a future year (often so when projects coincide with one another) regardless of when they were last constructed or if the last replacement date is not known but a future project is planned or projected.
 If the delay function is utilized the allocation towards the component is not started until the year specified in this column (i.e., the fully funded balance has been set to zero through until the year specified - see below "Delay Funding" comments).

 An initial allocation year may be the current year or a future year and therefore would a have a zero effective age (at the start of the fiscal year).
-An example of this could be sealcoating roadways which is not currently present but will be when the roads receive a fresh resurfacing.
+An example of this could be sealcoating roadways which are not currently present but will be when the roads receive a fresh resurfacing.

 Adjustments